sebscontento/SearchApp/README.md

 ![image](searchapp.png)

-!ONLY WORKS ON LINUX!
+WORKS ON LINUX AND WINDOWS!

-Working on cross platform implementation
+Working on cross platform implementation for mac